ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 ## Summary

-This project allows loading, editing, creating and saving of OPC UA NodeSet information models.
+This project grew out of a collaboration with [CESMII](https://www.cesmii.org/).
+It allows loading, editing, creating and saving of OPC UA NodeSet information models.
 The work is targeted specifically for Information Models, as described in [OPC 10000-5: UA Part 5](https://reference.opcfoundation.org/Core/Part5/v104/docs/).
 It presents a wrapper for the [CESMII NodeSet Utilities](https://github.com/cesmii/CESMII-NodeSet-Utilities)